Vrutik24/PostBotX/README.md

 - **Data Type**: Defines the type of data for each field.
 - **Behavior Directive**: Specifies whether the value is fixed or randomized.
-- **Value**: Ideally a positive value to enhance payload generation quality.
+- **Value**: Ideally a positive example value to enhance payload generation quality.
 - **Validation**: (Optional) Adds validation rules for each field.

 This configured JSON object acts as a template for generating test payloads, enabling structured and efficient API testing.